Welcome Into My Cyber Home!

 I live on Kenilworth Mountain, right in the heart of Asheville.
 My stunning residence is called Kenilworth Inn, a century old former resort that's been converted to striking and cozy apartments.

-Am becoming excited about my new book, WILD BOYS OF THE SWAMP, that will be appearing in October, 2018.
+Am becoming excited about my new book, WILD BOYS OF THE SWAMP, that will be appearing in November, 2018.
 A talented German artist, David Schmelling is creating the book design and painting the cover.
-His work is famous for its eerie, stunning colors and evocations of eerie dreams and different worlds.
+His work is famous for its eerie, stunning colors and evocations of bizarre dreams and different worlds.
 I haven't seen it yet but from his description it will be a stunner.

 Am celebrating the 25th anniversary of two of my early books that are still in print: ERIC'S BODY and THE ROPE ABOVE, THE BED BELOW.